 You can spend a lot of money improving the quality of your garden soil; it is vital if you want healthy plants.
 But why not rather starting collecting the raw kitchen waste and garden refuse and make a compost pile?
 They tend to be a bit untidy, but if well aerated they do not smell at all.
 Quite the contrary; the gentle scent of organic matter that is breaking down is part and parcel of the healthy garden.

 These lettuces going on providing fresh greens for months.

-We're about to start a chicken tractor design, if the bees will permit, and that I know will contribute greatly to the quality of our garden soil.
+We are about to start a chicken tractor design, if the bees will permit, and that I know will contribute greatly to the quality of our garden soil.
 Another big upgrade is getting into the wonder of worm farms.

-The organic butternut, or winter squash, are bulking up nicely.
+The organic butternut or winter squash, are bulking up nicely.
 The vervets have ruined a few, just one bite and then chuck it down!
-Damn, this week I'm going to buy a paintball gun!
+Damn, this week I'm going to buy a paintball gun.

 Missing today is our homemade hummus, and the hass avocados alas are over from the moment.
-The fuerte are almost ripe.
+The Fuerte are almost ripe.

 22nd April (south) / 22 October (north)